Table of Contents

 Things to Remember While You Apply For Permanent Residency In NZ

-• You might be given another resident visa or a modification to your resident visa travel conditions if you are not issued a Permanent Resident Visa.
-This will provide you with more time as a citizen to move to and from New Zealand.
+- If you are not issued a permanent resident visa, you might be given another resident visa or a modification to your resident visa travel conditions.
+This will give you more time as a citizen to move to and from New Zealand.

 Documents Required To Get Permanent Residency In NZ